halolimat/halolimat_old_blog.github.io/_posts/2017-04-23-location-extraction-literature.md

 Locations can also be embedded in hashtags or usernames.
 For example, both @yankeestadium and #YankeeStadium refer to the location name “Yankee Stadium”.
 Therefore, such location mentions can also be extracted using a word segmentation (tokenization) method.
 The method uses a classifier on unigram and bigram language models of word frequencies to find word boundaries.

-***Implicit Location Information***.
+***Ambiguous Location Information***.
 Location information is not always explicit.
 The relative directionality and distance content noted above hints at this problem.
 Consider  the following tweet (Figure 6) as a more challenging example:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Our house in Chennai fully flooded.
 Everyone evacuated safely.
 My brother trying to get there from Mumbai...</p>&mdash; Karun Chandhok (@karunchandhok) <a href="https://twitter.com/karunchandhok/status/671980121176281088">December 2, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
-Fig. 6: A tweet showing an implicit mention of a location.
+Fig. 6: A tweet showing an ambiguous mention of a location.

-In this example, a renowned author (Indian racing driver Karun Chandhok) is implicitly referring to his parent’s house.
+In this example, a renowned author (Indian racing driver Karun Chandhok) is referring to his parent’s house.
 Ideally, the location of the house could be extracted from a knowledge base.
-The extracted toponym “our house” should then be mapped to an absolute  location name.
+The extracted toponym "our house" should then be mapped to an absolute location name.
 This extracted piece of information can then provide us with the fact that people are evacuating from his parents’ area.
 For another example of using a knowledge base (or location database) to identify a building name (Nariman House) is shown in Figure 2 of this article on [Citizen Sensing](http://knoesis.org/sites/default/files/S09-citizen-sensor-IC.pdf).

 # Geoparsing